vsavkin/polymer_dart_sample_app/README.md

 #### Accessing the parent context does not work

-* WHEN FIXED: Remove the global eventBus
+* WHEN FIXED: Remove eventBus

 #### Passing primitive values when instantiating a component does not work